mcregalado/cisco_network_documentation/README.md

 - **Troubleshooting Notes**: Common issues encountered and solutions applied during labs.
 - **Hands-on Skills**: Demonstrates practical experience in configuring and verifying Cisco networks.

-## Usage

-1. Browse the directories to explore different lab exercises.
+## How to Use This Repository

+1. Explore each folder to review specific lab exercises and network scenarios.
+2. Read README files to understand how Cisco devices were set up.
-2. Refer to configuration files for guidance on Cisco device setups.
+3. Refer to PNG files for the finalized network topologies and laboratory results.
-3. Use topology diagrams to understand network designs.
-4. Study troubleshooting notes to enhance problem-solving skills in real-world networking scenarios.

-## Prerequisites
+## Requirements

 - Basic understanding of networking concepts (OSI model, IP addressing, subnetting)
-- Familiarity with Cisco devices and IOS commands
+- Familiarity with Cisco devices and configuration (IOS) commands
-- Cisco Packet Tracer or physical lab equipment (optional but recommended)
+- Cisco Packet Tracer